-Bioinformatics Summer School 2020
+Bioinformatics Summer School Report - 2019

 Each year, CRUK Cambridge Centre generously funds a Bioinformatics Summer School for national CRUK-funded researchers, held in the city centre.